ACMAT: History

 The company started as a developer and producer of vehicle parts, including transfer case and front axles for large-scale built trucks.
 The company holds patents for many of its in-house parts and technologies.
 This also gave rise to all-terrain trucks designed for agricultural uses.
 However, it remained only a concept and never made it to market but was then developed for the oil industry.
-So a four-wheel and all-terrain version was included in the geophysical industry for use in the oil developments in the Sahara.
-With a range of just over 1,000 km on a single tank and operational capabilities in desert terrain, the vehicle offered an increased viability in a hostile region, which appealed to the military.
+A four-wheel and all-terrain version was included for the geophysical industry for use in the oil developments in the Sahara.
+With a range of just over 1,000 km on a single tank and operational capabilities in desert terrain, the vehicle offered increased viability in a hostile region, which appealed to the military.

 From August 1961, production of the (now) ALM VCOM (Vehicle of de Combat d'Outre-Mer) began, with improvements to the vehicle under the direction of the Foreign Legion under testing in the Fennec Mission (Desert Fox).
 These tests were conducted during various missions in Mauritania and during the Chadian liberation war.
 A total of 193 units had been made by the completion of testing by the 13 Demi-brigade of the Foreign Legion in Djibouti.

-To be close to his father, Paul Legueu, the company moved headquarters to Saint-Nazaire in 1964 and created a foundation, ACMAT SA (Ateliers de Constructions Mécaniques de l'Atlantique).
+To be closer to his father, Paul Legueu, the founder of the company moved the headquarters to Saint-Nazaire in 1964 and created a foundation, ACMAT SA (Ateliers de Constructions Mécaniques de l'Atlantique).